-- As soon as you use ANY information from ANY resource, write down WHERE you got the information from in a way that you can find the original source again.
-This means write down the book title, author, and page number for print resources or the website name, article title, and URL for internet resources. - Handle technology properly, such as saving your resources in two places (on your computer/laptop/tablet or USB or Cloud) will help you not lose any work or citation references. - Keep a clear and organized schedule book/diary that includes study and homework time each day. - Support your peers, but make sure everyone does his or her OWN work.
+- Read the school's academic honesty policy and ask questions if you are unsure about something - When researching, note down where you got the any information from in a way that you can find the original source again: book title, author, and page number for print resources or the website name, article title, and URL for internet resources. - Handle technology responsibly. - Keep a clear and organised schedule book/diary that includes study and homework time each day. - Stay on top of deadlines and course requirements. - Support your peers, but make sure everyone does his or her own work. - Submit your work via Turnitin when required. - Engage fully in SALIS workshops about academic integrity.